 Are you wondering what there is to do in Waco?
 If you are looking for something interesting or fun to do, there are many opportunities in and around the city.
-There are museums, lots of park space, bowling alleys, sporting events, tourist attractions, Baylor University, a range of restaurant types and there is lots of water - Lake Waco and the Brazos and Bosque Rivers.
+There are museums, lots of park space, bowling alleys, sporting events, tourist attractions, Baylor University, a range of restaurant types.
+There is also lots of water, with Lake Waco and the Brazos and Bosque Rivers.
 With all of these features, this small city has something for everyone.

 The Waco Mammoth Site